18F/uswds-jekyll/pages/guide/mfa.md

 ```
 Enter the verification code currently displayed in Google Authenticator, then enter your SCINet password.

-If your code is correct, you will be connected to Ceres.
-If your code is incorrect, try generating a new verification code on your phone, then entering it on your computer.
-If you're still having trouble, you might want to verify that the time on your phone is correct or read about common issues.
+If your code is correct, you will be connected to Ceres' data transfer node.
+If your code is incorrect and you're prompted for a verification code again, wait for a new code to be generated on your phone, then enter it on your computer.
+If you're still having trouble, verify that the time on your phone is correct.

-After logging in the first time you will be prompted to save an SMS phone number in the system if you have not done so earlier.
+After logging in the first time you will be prompted to save an SMS phone number in the system so an SMS message can be sent to you when a GA account reset is requested.

 Contact [scinet_vrsc@usda.gov](mailto:scinet_vrsc@USDA.GOV?subject=help%20with%20multifactor%20authentication) if you need assistance.